-How Many Claims Can You Make & Still Be Credible?
+How Many Claims Can Your Flower Shop Make And Still Be Credible?

 Many of our FloristWare clients include us in their mailing lists, allowing us to see what they send out to their customers as part of their marketing efforts.